 - Worried thoughts: Saying, “There’s a monster under my bed!”

-- Avoiding alone time: Extreme fears of being away from caregivers
+- Avoiding alone time: Expressing extreme fears of being away from caregivers

 - Specific fears: Becoming extremely worried when parents go to the basement or walk across the street